-During the issues scoping process, potential impacts of the NICO Project on water quality was identified as a top priority by most interested parties, including the developer.
+During the issues scoping process, potential impacts of the Nechalacho Project on water quality at both project sites was identified as a top priority by most interested parties.
 The developer will consider all potential impacts on water quality in the watershed to the point where no mine-related changes can be measured and present this in a stand-alone section of the Developer's Assessment Report.
 The developer will: